 4. They have a way with words

-The thing about romance scammer stories is that they rope in a victim so well because of how real they make it all seem.
-Their psychological expertise is impeccable but not if you do your homework well too.
-If you run a simple Google search of the content of their messages to you, you will find that these are lifted from some obscure novels, poetry books, or quotes available on the internet.
+The progression of the romantic relationship may leave you feeling ill at ease because, on some level, you realize that this is not how people normally converse.
+If you run a simple Google search of the content of their messages to you, you may find that these are lifted from some obscure novels, poetry books, or quotes available on the internet.

-You may have been interacting with this person you’re supposedly in a relationship with but you’ve never met them.
-They don’t hesitate in making plans to meet you, introduce you to their family, or have lunch with yours.
-But always cancel on you at the last minute.
-Is that not odd?
+One of the clearest warning signs that you’re getting scammed online is that you’ve never met the person you’re supposedly in a romantic relationship with.
+They may make plans to meet you, tell you how much they want to introduce you to their family, or have lunch with yours, but always cancel on you at the last minute.
+Isn’t that odd?

 There is always an emergency, a crisis, a pressing work commitment that takes precedence over your date.
 They apologize profusely, make you believe that they’re just as shattered about not being able to meet you, and promise to make it up to you.
-Except that they never do and that is when you know you’re getting scammed online.
+Except that they never do.

 A romance scammer will always be the one to make the first move.
 They will slide into your DMs on social media or express interest in your profile on a dating site or app.
 And will build upon that initial connection quickly.
 Statements like “I saw you and felt there was something special about you” or “I felt instantly drawn to you just by looking at your photo” are thrown around in abundance.